MikeTaylor/scottkit/manual/reference.md

 `%room` directive, on the same line.
 The following lines, up to but not including the next line that contains a directive, make up the description of this room, which is what the player sees.
-(The name, by contrast, is used only by `sac` itself, as an identifying tag when the room must be referred to when defining an exit, item or action.)
+(The name, by contrast, is used only by `scottkit` itself, as an identifying tag when the room must be referred to when defining an exit, item or action.)

-For historical reasons, Scott Adams interpreters such as `scottfree` emit the string "I'm in a " (or "You're in a ", if the appropriate option is specified) before room descriptions, so that the room defined above would be described as
+For historical reasons, Scott Adams interpreters such as ScottFree emit the string "I'm in a " (or "You're in a ", if the appropriate option is specified) before room descriptions, so that the room defined above would be described as